2023 Best Law Enforcement & Firefighting Schools in South Carolina

 On average, homeland security, law enforcement and firefighting graduates from MTC take out $17,500 in student loans while working on their degree.

-South University, Columbia ranked #10 on this year’s Best Law Enforcement & Firefighting Schools in South Carolina list.
-Located in the large suburb of Columbia, South University, Columbia is a private for-profit college with a fairly small student population.
+South University, Columbia landed the #10 spot in the 2023 rankings for the best homeland security, law enforcement and firefighting programs.
+Located in the suburb of Columbia, South University, Columbia is a private for-profit school with a fairly small student population.

 The average amount in student loans that homeland security, law enforcement and firefighting majors at South University, Columbia take out is $54,500.